remindmodel/remind/tutorials/4_RunningREMINDandMAgPIE.md

 ### Activate snapshot for REMIND and MAgPIE

-Direct the models to the snapshot you just created above by editing [`.Rprofile`](../.Rprofile) in both REMIND's main folder.
+Direct the models to the snapshot you just created above by first renaming [snapshot.Rsprofile](../snapshot.Rprofile) to `.Rprofile`.
+The default `.Rprofile` is activating renv, but coupled runs must use a snapshot at the moment.
+Then edit this new `.Rprofile` in both (TODO what? two REMIND folderS?)
+REMIND's main folder.
 This file will be copied to the MAgPIE main folder automatically.
-Uncomment these line by deleting `#` and change the date to today (the `_R4` is necessary if you run `R 4.0` or later):
+Uncomment the following line by deleting `#` and change the date to today (the `_R4` is necessary if you run `R 4.0` or later):

 ```bash
 # snapshot <- "/p/projects/rd3mod/R/libraries/snapshots/2022_05_17_R4"